coolstation/coolstation/.github/DEV_GUIDE.md

 Now, to get these changes onto GitHub, press ![](https://i.imgur.com/3Ptpbgt.png) or push normally for a prompt.
 This will push the commit you made to the origin on GitHub.
 You need an internet connection to do this, *obviously*.

 VS Code will ask you what remote you want to push to.
 Click origin.
-*Origin refers to your fork of the Goonstation repo.
-Upstream refers to the **actual** master Goonstation repo.
+*Origin refers to your fork of the Coolstation repo.
+Upstream refers to the **actual** master Coolstation repo.
 You want to make the changes to **your fork**, so always pick origin.*

 If you go to your fork on the GitHub website and go to your code, you'll see that your changes have been made!
 Make sure you're checking out the right branch.